varya/ds-breakfast-01-2021/index.md

 First, a few words about myself.
 Design Systems has been my major focus even before the buzzword appeared.
 I have nearly 15 years of experience in frontend development, mostly doing the things related to the components on the web.
-Back then it was CSS and JavaScript technologies for component production, later styleguides and pattern libraries, and nowadays finally design systems.
-I worked on technical aspects of design systems in several projects and also did a lot of oranizational work, technical evangelism and design system leadership.
+Back then it was component solutions in CSS and JavaScript, later styleguides and pattern libraries, and nowadays finally design systems.
+I worked on technical aspects of design systems in several projects and also did a lot of team and project management in this field.
 At the moment, I am self-employed expert in design systems.
 I started my own consultancy and hope to be a help for the projects which need it.

 -->